Roof Types

 ❖ Modern Roofs

-Nowadays there are a large choice of materials used in the roof construction, including different metals and glass which can produce interesting and imaginative shapes.
+Nowadays there are a large choice of materials used in roof construction, including different metals and glass which can produce interesting and imaginative shapes.

 Saw-tooth

-Hyperbolic parabaloidal
+Hyperbolic paraboloidal

 Folded